Home Blog DevOps

 Bitbucket top advantages:

-An important feature to consider in choosing a repository management solution its relation to the open-source ecosystem.
+An important feature to consider in choosing a repository management solution is its relation to the open-source ecosystem.

 To help development teams discover public projects and get in touch with other developers, a repository management solution needs to contain public repository discovery functions.
 Fortunately, both GitLab and Bitbucket offer that.
 However, Bitbucket also enables developers to follow other users easily and helps them connect with developers who have similar interests.

-Note: The most important place for open-source collaboration is GitHub, another repository management system that in itself is not open-source but contains the largest number of public open-source projects.
+Note: The most important place for open-source collaboration is GitHub.
+Another repository management system that in itself is not open-source but contains the largest number of public open-source projects.
 It’s easily the best social hub for software developers and anyone else interested in what’s happening in the tech scene.